FlorisHendriks/eduVPN-provisioning/README.md

 `git clone https://github.com/FlorisHendriks98/eduVPN-provisioning.git`

 ## Step 2
-First open Windows Configuration designer and either import the example settings from eduVPN-provisioning/windowsConfigurationDesigner/exampleProject.icdproj or start a new project and specify the settings to join Active Directory:
+Open Windows Configuration designer and either import the example settings from eduVPN-provisioning/windowsConfigurationDesigner/exampleProject.icdproj or start a new project and specify the settings to join Active Directory:

 ![image](https://user-images.githubusercontent.com/47246332/162922774-0fd9081e-56bc-4435-aff6-b07b8630c01d.png)
 If the computer already is joined to (Azure) AD you **must** not specify these settings, the provision package will not work if you do.